LOADING ...

 But the band Waltzing Matilda, and the old men still answer the call,

-in remote areas of the outback.
+in areas of the Australian outback.

-"Swag" - sleeping bag
+"Swag" - canvas bag

-The Gallipoli Campaign (April 25, 8, 1916),
+The Gallipoli (April 25, 1915-January 8, 1916),

 British, French, Australian, and New forces

-unsuccessfully attempted an of Turkey.
+unsuccessfully an invasion of Turkey.

-The action was confined to the Strait
+The was confined to the Dardanelles Strait

 and the tip of the Gallipoli (Gelibolu) near

-admiralty Winston Churchill, General H. Kitchener,
+admiralty Churchill, General Herbert H. Kitchener,

 theater of war as an alternative to the in

-France, to relieve Turkish on Russian forces
+France, to Turkish pressure on Russian forces

 in the Caucasus, and, by gaining of Istanbul